iSECPartners/Introspy-iOS/README.md

 This example shows analysis of a local database with filtering options to limit the output to only display registered URL schemes.
 We can see here that URL requests with the transfer-money:// scheme will be handled by the application.

+#### Enumerations

+The command-line tool also allows users to enumerate various data from the list of traced calls (via --info), inlcuding a list of all of the unique URLs accessed by the application (http), all files accessed (fileio), as well as Keychain items that were added or modified (keys).

+    $ python introspy.py introspy-com.isecpartners.e-bank.db --info keys
+	token = MGJiNzg1NGRkNzBkNGMyZTExNzc4NTA3OTdjNjNkNjFiY2Q1
+	consumerKey = YzAwNzE4ZDZlYjYzOTM4NGM2NTc56j
+	consumerSecret = NmUzYmNjNmQ2YjJjNWU1MDE0Zjk3NGI4MzU4ZWRl

 ### Programmatic Usage